 How do we handle nanny share payroll taxes with another family?

 When you share a nanny with another family, both families become employers.
-Presuming that you each pay the nanny for the work performed for your individual family, each employer is responsible for withholding payroll taxes and the periodic remittances of payroll taxes.
+Presuming that you each pay the nanny for the work performed for your individual family, each employer is responsible for withholding nanny share payroll taxes and the periodic remittances of payroll taxes.
 Nanny share payroll taxes can be confusing, especially if you are withholding the nanny’s income taxes.
 A HomeWork Solutions’ household payroll specialist will be happy to discuss your situation with you and explain how to do payroll for nanny share.

 Occasionally the non-host family (the family that does not have the nanny working in their home) will try to rationalize treating the nanny as an independent contractor.
 Our advice?
 Don’t do it!

 We consulted with Bob King, Esq., of Legally Nanny on the employment relationship between the nanny and the non-host family and he advises:

 In most cases, both families are the nanny’s employer.
 The reason is that both families financially contribute to the nanny’s compensation, thus the economic reality is such that they are both typically considered employers.